rackerlabs/rackspace-how-to/content/rackspace-email/add-domains-with-the-cloud-office-control-panel.md

     <img src="{% asset_path rackspace-email/add-domains-with-the-cloud-office-control-panel/add_domain.png %}" />

-4. Enter the domain name in the **Domain Name** field and select the applicable option.
+4. Enter the domain name in the **Domain Name** field and one of the following:

     <img src="{% asset_path rackspace-email/add-domains-with-the-cloud-office-control-panel/domain_name.png %}" />

-    - Option 1: **I own this domain** I will continue to use my current domain registrar and DNS hosting company and I will point my [MX records](/how-to/dns-record-definitions) to Rackspace servers.
+    - **I own this domain**: Continue to use your current domain registrar and DNS hosting company by pointing your [MX records](/how-to/dns-record-definitions) to Rackspace servers.
-        1. Select the services you would like to include on the domain, click **Save**.
+        1. Select the services you would like to include on the domain, and then click **Save**.
         2. [Create mailboxes](/how-to/add-rackspace-email-mailboxes).
         3. [Set up DNS records for Cloud Office email](/how-to/set-up-dns-records-for-cloud-office-email) to start receiving email at Rackspace.

-    - Option 2: **I own this domain and want Rackspace to Host my DNS** I will continue to use my current domain registrar, but I would like Rackspace to host my [DNS](/how-to/set-up-dns-records-for-cloud-office-email).
+    - **I own this domain and want Rackspace to Host my DNS**: Continue to use your current domain registrar, but have Rackspace to host your [DNS](/how-to/set-up-dns-records-for-cloud-office-email).
-        1. Select the services you would like to include on the domain, click **Save**.
+        1. Select the services you would like to include on the domain, and then click **Save**.
         2. [Create mailboxes](/how-to/add-rackspace-email-mailboxes).
         3. [Set up DNS records for Cloud Office email](/how-to/set-up-dns-records-for-cloud-office-email).
 In order for these records to become active, you must first contact your domain's current registrar and request that the Name Server records be switched over to Rackspace's Name Servers.

-        4. You will want to [configure your DNS records](/how-to/set-up-dns-records-for-cloud-office-email) within the Cloud Office Control Panel **BEFORE** you change the Name Server records so that you will not experience any interruption of service.

-            You will want to update the following Name Server records at your registrar to the following records:
+        4. [Configure your DNS records](/how-to/set-up-dns-records-for-cloud-office-email) in the Cloud Office Control Panel **BEFORE** you change the Name Server records to avoid any interruption of service.
+Update the following Name Server records at your registrar to the following records:

               Primary: **DNS1.NAME-SERVICES.COM**<br>
             Secondary: **DNS2.NAME-SERVICES.COM**<br>